 Retrieving this information will help you offer demand-based pricing and packages, and additional services based on the target audience.

-Let’s take a look at visitor forecasts in the Netherlands, where we’ve taken the data directly from our destinations’ Data Appeal Studio platform.
+Let’s take a look at visitor forecasts in the Netherlands, where we’ve taken the data directly from our destinations’ D / AI Destinations platform.

-We analized flight bookings and arrivals forecast in the next 3 months to determine what is the best strategy to reach travellers in the most effective way, according to to their country of origin.
+We analysed flight bookings and arrivals forecast for the next 3 months to determine what is the best strategy to reach travellers in the most effective way, according to their country of origin.

 If Americans plan their trip 176 days in advance, the destination should plan U.S.- targeted brand awareness campaigns or special offers for these months starting from September.